Data

 - pyepo.data.tsp.genData(num_data, num_features, num_nodes, deg=1, noise_width=0, seed=135)

-A function to generate synthetic data and features for travelling salesman
+A function to generate synthetic data and features for traveling salesman

 - Parameters: